openmc-dev/openmc/docs/source/methods/physics.rst

 reaction rate as per equation :eq:`doppler-broaden`.

 The method by which most Monte Carlo codes sample the target velocity for use in elastic scattering kinematics is outlined in detail by [Gelbard]_.
+This is the default method for sampling target velocities in OpenMC.
+Alternate methods for treating thermal target motion which reproduce the exact elastic scattering kernel have been implemented in OpenMC and are described by [Walsh]_.

-The derivation here largely follows that of Gelbard.
-Let us first write the reaction rate as a function of the velocity of the target nucleus:
+Here, the derivation of the default method largely follows that of Gelbard.
+Let us first write the reaction rate as a function of the velocity of the target
+nucleus:

 .. math::
     :label: reaction-rate